rich-iannone/talk-box/README.md

 ## Automated Avoid Topics Testing

-Ensure your ChatBots properly refuse to engage with prohibited topics using sophisticated adversarial testing:
+Verify that your ChatBots properly refuse to engage with prohibited topics through our adversarial testing framework.
+With one function, `autotest_avoid_topics()`, this is all very easy:

 ```python
 import talk_box as tb